meshtastic/rfcs/README.md

 1. **Familiarize with the RFC Template**: Before submitting an RFC, please review our [RFC Template](template.md).
 This template provides a structured format for proposing changes.

 2. **Submit Your RFC as a PR**: Create your RFC using the template and submit it as a Pull Request (PR) to this repository.
+Use the `Summary` section of your RFC as the PR description.
 Your PR will serve as the primary platform for discussion about your proposal.

 3. **Participate in the Discussion**: Engage with the community and project maintainers in the PR discussion.
 This is where your proposal will be reviewed, and feedback will be provided.